Quarwood: History

 Crossroads of narrow road near Stow-on-the-Wold, looking towards Lower Swell and the town.

 The house was designed by architect John Loughborough Pearson and built in 1856–59 for £8,000 for Reverend Robert William Hippisley, who was the local parish priest (rector) (1844–1899).
 The parish's lucrative farming and malting across its 12.7 km2 provided a then-record salary for that parish of £525 by 1870.
 Pearson had previously designed Treberfydd in Brecknockshire for Robert Raikes (1818–1901), Hippisley's brother-in-law and grandson of Robert Raikes, a wealthy Anglican minister who increased junior education during and after the Industrial Revolution through expanding a nationwide charity for Sunday Schools.
 Pearson had completed restoration work on St Edward's Church.

 Quarwood was extensively remodeled in 1954–58 by Sir Denys Lowson.
+It was owned by Lord Wolfson of Sunningdale in the late 1960s.
+The estate was managed by a paid couple who were given the house as tied accommodation as part of their remuneratiuon; Wolfson "bed-and-breakfasted" with the young family, which included the infant Diana Fox Carney.
 John Entwistle and his wife Alison bought the property as a weekend retreat in 1976, and Entwistle occupied the house until his death in 2002.
 In 2004 his son Christopher offered the house for sale at a price of £3.75 million.
 The house is currently owned by Piet Pulford.